Word on the Stream Is…

 read more

-In my years writing Casting Across, teaching casting, guiding, and selling rods, questions about selecting rods have made up over half of the inquiries I’ve answered.
-I’m continuing this series of articles by looking at five more fly rod questions I’ve handled quite a few times in the past few decades.
+I love questions.
+And I enjoy thinking through and talking about fly rod questions.
+In my years writing Casting Across, teaching casting, guiding, and selling rods, questions about selecting rods have made many of the inquiries I’ve answered.
+They constitute the bulk of gear-related questions I’ve fielded.
+I’m continuing this series of articles by looking at five more fly rod questions I’ve handled quite a few times in the past 25 years.

 You can check out the list of previous questions/answers, and check out the latest batch below: